10 Incredibly Easy Ways to Be a Responsible Traveller

-When you take a responsible holiday, you make sure that your carbon footprints are reduced.
+When you take a responsible holiday, you make sure that your carbon footprint is reduced.
 You respect the sentiments of the local community and give back to them instead of giving more to big multinationals.
-Responsible travel ensures we create sustainable places to live and to visit.
+Responsible travel ensures we create sustainable places to live and visit.

 I agree this appears to be a daunting task at first, I mean to change the way we perceived our holiday!
 But, take baby steps!
 You don’t really have to change everything about the way you travel.
 I have tried to make a comprehensive list of easy ways to be a responsible traveller.

 As the name suggests, think green!
 Carry reusable alternatives for every single-use plastic item.
 I always carry a bamboo straw with me, to make sure I don’t keep using plastic straws where ever I go.
 Another classic example is the number of plastic water bottles that we add to the ocean dump!
 On my trip to Sri Lanka, I ended up purchasing a total of 45 bottles!
 This was an eye-opener for me, after which I started carrying a water filter bottle everywhere.
 Another essential item is a reusable cloth bag; they are a great alternative to plastic bags that most shopkeepers give.
 Here are some incredibly easy tips for creating your travel checklist!